shepherliu/Green-Dao/README.md

  1. add page to show dao treassure balance and track the event log of the use of dao treassure.
  2. integrated with the gitcoin passport identity platform to verify the dao members identities.
  3. add smart contract marketplace that can auto execute green tasks. for example auto buy and burn the carbon emission tokens.
+ 4. more functions upgrade to the green chat using fluence project. such as optimize the user check online and add function to send message to offline people.
- 4. ui/ux degsign for more user friendly.
+ 5. ui/ux degsign for more user friendly.

  ***How it use chainlink:***